rwaldron/particle-io/readme.md

 In order to use the spark-io library, you will need to load the special [voodoospark](https://github.com/voodootikigod/voodoospark) firmware onto your device.
-We recommend you review the [Getting Started](https://github.com/voodootikigod/voodoospark#getting-started) over there before continuing further.
+We recommend you review [VoodooSpark's Getting Started](https://github.com/voodootikigod/voodoospark#getting-started) before continuing.

 ### Blink an Led